naturalis/barcode-phylogenetic-diversity/README.md

 This is a master internship project of Ciel Huisman at Naturalis Biodiversity Center.
 Repository for experiments with QIIME-based alpha/beta phylogenetic diversity metrics in the Galaxy environment.
 The aim of this workflow is to provide visualizations of such PD metrics when provided with ITS metabarcoding data.
-Current example data comes from the qiime2 tutorial 'Moving Pictures'.

 **Preparation**